-Messiah a title that means "anointed with oil."
+Messiah a title that means "anointed one."
 It is from a Hebrew word that means the same thing as the Greek word Christ.
-"Messiah" is the title that was given to Jesus after the Resurrection, when he had completed his mission as priest, prophet, and king.
+Messiah is the title that was given to Jesus as priest, prophet, and king.

 miracles signs or acts of wonder that cannot be explained by natural causes but are works of God.
 In the Gospels, Jesus works miracles as a sign that the Kingdom of God is present in his ministry.